Covid stress, sanitisers linked to early onset of puberty: experts

-In the study published in the June issue of ‘Journal of Paediatric Endocrinology and Metabolism’, the researchers said they studied early onset of puberty in children who were divided into two groups — those seen for the first time before lockdown versus during lockdown.
+In the study published in the June issue of ‘Journal of Paediatric Endocrinology and Metabolism,’ the researchers said they studied the early onset of puberty in children who were divided into two groups — those seen for the first time before lockdown versus during lockdown.

-Children referred to during the lockdown had more advanced skeletal maturity (bone age) and a larger proportion were in late stages of puberty with some even having early menstruation, suggesting that puberty not only began earlier, but also progressed faster in these children.
+Children referred to during the lockdown had more advanced skeletal maturity (bone age) and a larger proportion was in the late stages of puberty with some even having early menstruation, suggesting that puberty not only began earlier but also progressed faster in these children.

 Best of Express Premium